wacncontent/CustomizeTool/output/articles/storage/storage-c-plus-plus-how-to-use-blobs.md

 	#include "was/blob.h"

 ## Setup an Azure storage connection string
 An Azure storage client uses a storage connection string to store endpoints and credentials for accessing data management services.
 When running in a client application, you must provide the storage connection string in the following format, using the name of your storage account and the storage access key for the storage account listed in the Management Portal for the *AccountName* and *AccountKey* values.
-For information on storage accounts and access keys, see [About Azure Storage Accounts](storage-create-storage-account.md).
+For information on storage accounts and access keys, see [About Azure Storage Accounts](/documentation/articles/storage-create-storage-account).
 This example shows how you can declare a static field to hold the connection string:

 	// Define the connection-string with your values. const utility::string_t storage_connection_string(U("DefaultEndpointsProtocol=https;AccountName=your_storage_account;AccountKey=your_storage_account_key"));

-To test your application in your local Windows computer, you can use the Microsoft Azure [storage emulator](https://msdn.microsoft.com/library/azure/hh403989.aspx)  that is installed with the [Azure SDK](http://azure.microsoft.com/downloads/).
+To test your application in your local Windows computer, you can use the Windows Azure [storage emulator](https://msdn.microsoft.com/zh-cn/library/azure/hh403989.aspx)  that is installed with the [Azure SDK](/downloads/).
 The storage emulator is a utility that simulates the Blob, Queue, and Table services available in Azure on your local development machine.
 The following example shows how you can declare a static field to hold the connection string to your local storage emulator:

 	// Define the connection-string with Azure Storage Emulator. const utility::string_t storage_connection_string(U("UseDevelopmentStorage=true;"));

 To start the Azure storage emulator, Select the **Start** button or press the **Windows** key.
-Begin typing **Azure Storage Emulator**, and select **Microsoft Azure Storage Emulator** from the list of applications.
+Begin typing **Azure Storage Emulator**, and select **Windows Azure Storage Emulator** from the list of applications.

 The following samples assume that you have used one of these two methods to get the storage connection string.